 I find these two verses to be very fascinating.
 I'll show you why.
 Verse eleven refers to the prophet as being “old.”
 We are not told anything else about this man.
 I don't think that God had given him a prophecy in a long time, and I think his relationship with God was lukewarm at best.
 Why do I think that?
 Look at his sons.

 The old prophet's sons were part of the crowd that was with Jeroboam to offer incense to the golden calf.
 The only way they could have seen the deeds of the man of God, was to have been at the altar with Jeroboam.
 They also saw which way he departed.
 I wonder if they said to themselves: “Hey look at that, a prophet!
 Our dad used to be a prophet, I'll bet he sure would like to here about this.”

-When the sons tell their dad about the incident, he doesn't ask them what they doing there.
+When the sons told their dad about the incident, he didn't ask them what they doing there.
 He didn't rebuke them or tell them that they didn't belong at the altar of an idol.
 It doesn't seem to even trouble him that his sons were worshiping a golden calf.
-Instead, he only wants to meet the man of God.
+Instead, he only wanted to meet the man of God.
 His motives are not good as the next verses will show us.

 (13) Then he said to his sons, “Saddle the donkey for me.”
 So they saddled the donkey for him and he rode away on it.